The Law Firm for successful businesses & families globally

 Featured Publications

-Malta’s nationality framework includes a discretionary route to citizenship for individuals who have rendered or will render exceptional services to the country.
+Malta’s nationality law includes a discretionary framework for acquiring Maltese citizenship recognising individuals who have rendered or will render exceptional services to the country.
 This route is separate from naturalisation through residence and is grounded in Malta’s Citizenship Act and Legal Notice 159 of 2025.
 Under this provision, citizenship may be granted to individuals whose personal exceptional achievements, contributions, or public service are considered to be in the national interest of Malta.
 This includes distinguished individuals in:

 - Scientific research, education, or innovation